sarvansh30/Linkedin-Insights-Microservice/README.md

 # LinkedIn Insights Microservice

 This repository contains a microservice that retrieves and analyzes LinkedIn page data.
-It uses FastAPI, MongoDB, Redis, and an AI service to generate summaries.
+It uses FastAPI, MongoDB, Redis, and an AI service(Mistral.ai API ) to generate summaries.

 ## Table of Contents